Klint Kubiak: Texas A&M

 Kubiak started his coaching career at Texas A&M University as an offensive quality control coach from 2010 to 2011 and as a graduate assistant and inside receivers coach in 2012.
 During his three years with the Aggies, Kubiak earned his master's degree in human resource development.

 Minnesota Vikings

 In 2013, Kubiak was hired by the Minnesota Vikings as an offensive quality control and assistant wide receivers coach under offensive coordinators Bill Musgrave (2013) and Norv Turner (2014).

 Kansas

 In 2015, Kubiak accepted a position at the University of Kansas to coach the wide receivers.

 Denver Broncos

-On February 22, 2016, Kubiak was hired by the Denver Broncos as an offensive assistant while his father, Gary Kubiak, was the head coach of the team.
+On February 22, 2016, Kubiak was hired by the Denver Broncos as an offensive assistant while his father, Gary, was the head coach of the team.
 During the 2017 season, Kubiak assumed responsibilities as the primary quarterbacks coach for the final six weeks of the regular season after Bill Musgrave was promoted to offensive coordinator.